Bank of Melbourne (2011): History

 At its peak, Bank of Melbourne's branch network numbered 106 branches around Victoria; mostly being rebranded St George branches.
 From the start of 2022, the bank's dedicated branch network began to shrink rapidly, dwindling to just 9 by November 2024, being sporadically placed around Melbourne - and one each in Geelong and Ballarat - with the Box Hill, Pakenham & Watergardens branches closing in August and September 2024.
 The Chadstone branch closed on the 18th of October 2024, and the Eastland and Glen Waverley branches closed on the 8th of November 2024.
 Geelong and Fountain Gate closed on the 24th of December 2024, despite both branches receiving similar customer numbers to that of 2019.
 This was also the case with the Werribee and Pakenham branch closures.
 In 2025, Highpoint closed on the 27th of June, and Epping is due off on 29 August 2025.
-This leaves just the Doncaster, Knox City, 525 Collins Street, Pavillion Bourke and Ballarat branches.
+Westpac swung the axe on the final two suburban BOM branches in February 2026, with Westfield Doncaster due to close on the 27th of March and Knox City is due to close on the 22nd of May 2026.
+This leaves just the 525 Collins Street, Pavillion Bourke and Ballarat branches.
 The Ballarat branch was closed, but then "co-located" with the nearby Westpac branch as part of the Group's co-location program.
 This was to technically satisfy the Group's commitment to not close any more regional branches until 2027.
 Customers of the bank can, however, use all Westpac branches and ATMs for cash transactions (such as withdrawals and deposits) and general banking assistance at all Westpac branches in Australia.
 Further to this, Bank of Melbourne customers can access full banking services at any BankSA or St George branch in Australia (none of which are in Victoria where all of Bank of Melbourne's customers are).

 Branches closed between 2021 and 2022 include, but are not limited to Mildura, Greensborough, Eltham, Caroline Springs, Balwyn, Berwick, Brunswick Barkly Square, Bundoora, Burwood East, Carnegie, Ferntree Gully, Forest Hill, Hawthorn, Ivanhoe, Karingal Shopping Centre, Mentone, Oakleigh, Rowville, Springvale, St Kilda, Toorak, Warrnambool, Northcote, 100 Collins Street, Kew, Traralgon, Croydon, Prahran, Hamilton, Colac, Greythorn, Bentleigh, Reservoir, South Yarra, Bendigo and Portland.

 Branches closed in 2023 include Waurn Ponds, Casey, Chirnside Park, Moonee Ponds, Melton, Woodgrove, South Melbourne, Malvern, Horsham, Shepparton, Brimbank, Camberwell and Point Cook.

 Branches closed in 2024 include Werribee, Watergardens, Southland, Geelong, Fountain Gate, South Morang, Pakenham, Box Hill, Glen Waverley, Eastland, Broadmeadows, Airport West and Preston East.

 Branches closed in 2025 are Highpoint and Epping.

+Branches closed in 2026 are Westfield Doncaster and Knox City.